Azure/azure-devtestlab/samples/ClassroomLabs/Modules/Library/Tests/Readme.md

 A `Cleanup.ps1` runs every N days to remove the randomly named Lab Accounts.
 I try to do it in the tests, but it is hard to predict all possible failure mode.

 The tests run a Github actions on Windows and Linux latest, using the latest Az module.
+If you run them locally, make sure to use the same version of Pester as the Github actions.

 On Azure, the service principal that runs the test is `luca-azlabtest` and the RG containing all the resrouces is `azlabslibrary`.

-# To do
+## To do

 1. Pester runs with a `RequiredVersion` because I didn't have the energy to fix the random errors I was getting when moving it to the latest (breaking) version.